IF YOU HAVE AN EMERGENCY PLEASE CALL 9-1-1

 Property is stolen from a motor vehicle.

-Simple assault consist of unwanted contact which does not rise to the level of injury (i.e. pain, visible injuries, or the need for medical treatment).
+Simple assault consists of unwanted contact which does not rise to the level of injury (i.e. pain, visible injuries, or the need for medical treatment).
 It also includes threats to commit an assault which does not involve serious injury (i.e. threats to fight someone). (e.g. A person is threatening to do bodily harm to another person and apparently has the capability of completing the harm.)

 Burglary of an open garage. (e.g. a person(s) came into an unlocked garage and took some tools.)